redpanda-data/connect/resources/docs/processors/list.md

 messages from Kafka and squash them back into M part messages with the combine processor, and then subsequently push them into something like ZMQ.

-NOTE: If a message received has more parts than the 'combine' amount it will be sent unchanged with its original parts.
+If a message received has more parts than the 'combine' amount it will be sent unchanged with its original parts.
 This occurs even if there are cached parts waiting to be combined, which will change the ordering of message parts through the platform.

+When a message part is received that increases the total cached number of parts beyond the threshold it will have _all_ of its parts appended to the resuling message.
+E.g. if you set the threshold at 4 and send a message of 2 parts followed by a message of 3 parts then you will receive one output message of 5 parts.

 ## `compress`